 TAKE ACTION: Urge Congressional, State, and Local Elected Leaders to Defend Refugees and the U.S. Resettlement Program

-On October 3, multiple reports stated that the Trump administration planned to set the refugee admissions goal for Fiscal Year 2026 at 7,500 – a historic-low – with the vast majority of admissions reserved for Afrikaners, abandoning the 120,000+ refugees who had been through years of vetting and screening and had been approved for resettlement when Trump took office.
-No other president, regardless of party, has ever set a refugee admissions goal below 60,000.
+On October 30th, the Trump administration revealed it would publish the Presidential Determination (PD) that sets refugee admissions goal for Fiscal Year 2026 at 7,500 – a historic-low.
+The PD primarily allocates admissions slots for Afrikaners, largely abandoning the 120,000+ refugees who had been through years of vetting and screening and had been approved for resettlement when Trump took office.
+The PD also largely leaves in place the refugee ban executive order that suspended the resettlement program, currently the subject of ongoing litigation.

 Your voice matters.
 It is critical that our national, state, and local elected leaders hear loudly and clearly from their constituents that we want to welcome refugees, regardless of their country of origin, race, or faith tradition, and urge them to call on President Trump to reverse course and restore the refugee admissions program for the most at-risk refugees around the world.